 - Arrange on a large sheet pan with lemon slices.
 You may need a second sheet pan.

 - Add the salmon fillet portions, and brush with extra olive oil.
 Sprinkle with the remaining ½ tablespoon of lemon herb seasoning.
-Arrange a couple of lemon slices on top of salmon.

 - Bake for 12-15 minutes, until salmon is cooked through to 125°F. Allow salmon to rest 3-5 minutes before serving.

 - While salmon is baking, stir together the lemon dill yogurt ingredients.

 - Drizzle yogurt sauce over salmon to serve.